jackdbd/dash-earthquakes/README.md

 ## Installation

-:warning: Do **NOT** use the `requirements.txt` file to install the dependencies on your machine.
-I need to keep it to deploy on Heroku because [Heroku does not yet support poetry](https://github.com/heroku/heroku-buildpack-python/issues/796) (I tried [this buildpack](https://elements.heroku.com/buildpacks/moneymeets/python-poetry-buildpack) but it didn't work).

 This project uses [pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) to manage the Python virtual environment, and [poetry](https://poetry.eustace.io/) to manage the project dependencies.

-If you don't have it, install python `3.8.5`.
+If you don't already have it, install python `3.8.5`.

 ```shell
 pyenv install 3.8.5